-- All projects and other course assignments must be written in R and RMarkdown unless otherwise specified. - Students with laptops and personal computers are encouraged to download the latest versions of R and RStudio.
-Instructions to do this will be given during the first week of classes. - During lab time, students are welcome to use the campus computers or Colby's RStudio server (https://rstudio.colby.edu/)-at least in the first few weeks.
-It is possible that students may eventually need to use their own computers, since the lab computers may not support some recent R packages that we will use later in the course. - If you do not have a laptop or personal computer that can run RStudio, and you will need to use lab computers all semester or to access Colby's RStudio server instead, please immediately notify the instructor.
+- All projects and other course assignments must be written in R and RMarkdown unless otherwise specified. - Students with laptops and personal computers should download the latest versions of R and RStudio.
+Instructions to do this will be given during the first week of classes. - During lab time, students are welcome to use the campus computers in the first few weeks.
+Students may eventually need to use their own computers, since the lab computers may not support some recent R packages that we will use later in the course. - If you do not have a laptop or personal computer that can run RStudio, and you will need to use lab computers all semester or to access Colby's RStudio server instead, please immediately notify the instructor.